gbLw1/microservices/README.md

 ---

+## gRPC

+You can check the [gRPC.md](./docs/gRPC.md) file to understand how gRPC works and how to use it in the project.

+---

 ## K8S Development process

 You can check the [K8S README.md](./K8S/README.md) file to understand the development process of deploying the application to Kubernetes.